limbernie/limbernie.github.io/_posts/2018-08-06-lampiao-1-walkthrough.md

 ![Drupal](/assets/images/posts/lampiao-1-walkthrough/5e40c98e.png)

 To be honest, I'm always excited to see non-English language in display because that means I can generate a wordlist from it.
-There's always a high chance of getting a password judging from my experiences.
+There's always a high chance of getting a password judging from my experience.

 Let's use `cewl` to generate a wordlist from the post "**Lampião, herói ou vilão do Sertão?**".
 The command goes like this.